markuskuehnle/bias-fairness-mvp/README.md

 ### Additional Notes and Considerations

 **Todo:**
-- Display error on reload: 1/6 rounds, 1/2 applicants invited shown, then updated: page is reloaded and then updated
 - Extend candidate pool with training data
+- `Race` could be missing, since we dont map Latino/Hispanic/etc. - filter latino/hispanic
 - Filter training data, reselection of candidates to ensure imbalance in recommendations? yes
+- Candidate names often match sex?
+- Calculate demographic parity and other bias/fairness metrics for paper evaluation
 - Pre-predict instead of prediction in runtime
 - How many selection rounds should a user complete?
 6; with visible bias
-- Create a start / intro page
-- `Race` could be missing, since we dont map Latino/Hispanic/etc.
-- Frontend: candidates:555 🚨 Fetch error: ReferenceError: feature is not defined at updatePrediction (candidates:542:61) at async handleManipulationChange (candidates:615:17)
-- Pre-Calculate Predictions instead of calculation in runtime
-- Calculate demographic parity and other bias/fairness metrics for paper evaluation
 - Attention checks for users?
-- Candidate match don't match gender?
 - Randomized assignment to User Group? yes; 3-4 groups? distribution?
 - result json storage